The UCR Library is an active participant in getting grants for the University and its researchers.

 Research Data Consultations

 Data management plans are becoming a standard requirement for grant proposals.
-You can consult with a librarian for assistance creating data management plans, finding and acquiring data sets, finding appropriate data repositories, and how to use UCR Dash, the institutional data repository.
+You can consult with a librarian for assistance creating data management plans, finding and acquiring data sets, finding appropriate data repositories, and how to use UCR Dash, the institutional data repository available to UCR researchers.

 Dryad Data Repository